 Any visitor to Ermou, the main shopping street in Athens, has likely seen Spyros Tarapossos and his laterna, or barrel piano.

-The laterna is an automatic piano that is operated by turning a crank on the side of the instrument.
-It is portable and usually moved by four wheels on the bottom of its case.
+The laterna is an automatic piano operated by turning a crank on the side of the instrument.
+It is portable, usually with four wheels on the bottom of its case.

 Like much smaller music boxes, it works by a crank turning a cylinder fitted with metal pegs which pluck respective strings, producing music.
 A traditional Greek laterna usually has a repertoire of nine songs.